atj3097/ArtSpace/README.md

 * Lastly, right click 'Add Files' on the project folder while XCode is open and add the GoogleService-Info.plist that you downloaded to your computer.

 ![](Instructions.gif)
-* Build and Run app
+* Build and Run the app!
+The first build will take a minute or two but I promise its worth it!
-* Checkout and purchase some great art!
+* Login and enjoy the app!